 5 year OS rates remain at 2%.

-- After histopathologic confirmation of pancreatic adenocarcinoma, a multiphase computerized tomography (CT) scan of the chest, abdomen, and pelvis should be performed to assess extent of disease.
-Other staging studies should be performed only as dictated by symptoms (Strong Recommendation; EB-B-I).
+- A multiphase computerized tomography (CT) scan of the chest, abdomen, and pelvis should be performed to assess extent of disease.
+Other staging studies should be performed only as dictated by symptoms.
+(Strong Recommendation; EB-B-I).

 - The baseline performance status (PS), symptom burden, and comorbidity profile of a patient with metastatic pancreatic cancer should be evaluated carefully (Strong Recommendation; EB-B-I).